LikeManTV/clothing/README.md

 Also feel free to make a PR.

 ## 🔥 Features
-- Supports ESX, QB & OX_CORE
+- Supports ESX, QB & OX
 - Clothes as items (using metadata)
 - Menu for taking off clothes
   - Context menu